avearmin/PyMail/README.md

 5. Email Content Display in Plaintext
     - When selecting an email, its contents are displayed in plaintext format, making it convenient to read and understand the message's content.

-## Future Updates
-1. **User-API-Middleman:** Create a middleman that connects to the correct API based on the email domain to interact with different email service providers.

-2. **Email Sending:** Enable users to send emails through the CLI, supporting attachments and multiple recipients.

-3. **CLI Interface:** Design and implement a user-friendly command-line interface that allows users to manage multiple email accounts, view email statistics, read emails, send emails, and perform other relevant actions efficiently.